-Step 5 - Certificate of Completion: Once you complete your session and you and your counselor are comfortable that you understand the essentials of a reverse mortgage, the counselor will issue a certificate, which verifies for a lender that you have successfully completed counseling.
+Step 5.
+Certificate of HECM Counseling: Once you complete your session and you and your counselor are comfortable that you understand the essentials of a HECM, the counselor will issue a certificate which verifies for a lender that you have successfully completed counseling.
+The lender cannot accept an application fee from you until you have provided a signed Certificate of HECM Counseling.

-Step 6 - Follow-up: Your counselors will follow-up with you to learn if you need further assistance and to understand the outcome of your counseling session.
+Step 6.
+Follow up: Your counselors will follow up with you to learn if you need further assistance and to understand the outcome of your counseling session.
 You may also call your counselor to seek further assistance after your session.